Remedan/kanjibot/README.md

 # Kanjibot

-A simple Reddit bot that will reply with kanji information when called.
+A simple Reddit bot that will reply with information when called.

 ## Usage

-To summon the bot, simply mention its name along with some kanji on the same line.
+To summon the bot, simply mention its name along with some Japanese on the same line.
+Multiple items should be separated by , or 、 or spaces.

 For example:

-    Let's see some kanji info!
-    /u/kanji-bot 桜 酒
+    /u/kanji-bot 日、ありがとう

+The bot will look at each item as either a kanji character or a word.
+By default, it chooses automatically.
+You can force to it to pick either by putting `!kanji` or `!word` befor some items.

+For example:

+    /u/kanji-bot ①　!kanji ②　!word ③

+① will be interpreted automatically, ② as kanji and ③ as words or phrases. **You can put multiple items in place of ①, ② and ③!**

 ## Running the Code